taibislamdipu/taibislamdipu/README.md

 Welcome to my profile!
 I'm Web Developer from **[Dhaka](https://en.wikipedia.org/wiki/Dhaka), [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).** My main areas of interest include front-end and full-stack web development.
 I am passionate about trying out new technologies.
 Thank you for visiting my repo.
 I hope you find the projects here interesting.
 If you have any questions or comments, please reach out to me.

 With 1+ years of industry experience, I have worked with NEXT JS, REACT, NODE JS, and MongoDB for database management.
-I am confident in working with any JavaScript-based frameworks.
+I am flexible in working with any JavaScript-based frameworks.

 In my previous role as a Frontend Developer at LetsDunch, I was responsible for developing and maintaining UI components using React.js and Tailwind CSS.
 I actively collaborated with cross-functional teams to integrate APIs, enabling enhanced functionality and data exchange.
 Notably, I contributed to implementing features such as meeting booking, rescheduling, expert profile updates, and redesigning many existing pages.
 My role also included thorough requirement analysis and documentation of the project.
 Additionally, I consistently delivered bug fixes and enhancements to optimize overall system performance.